ClojureBridge/curriculum/outline/first-program.md

             [cheshire.core :as json]))
 ```

-This gives us access to these two libraries we will need to make our project.
+This gives us access to the two libraries we will need to make our project.

+There are a couple of things going on here.
+First, the `:require` in `ns` tells Clojure to load other namespaces.
+The `:as` part of `:require` creates an *alias* for a namespace, letting you refer to its definitions without having to type out the entire namespace.
+For example, you can use `client/get` instead of `clj-http.client/get`.

 ## Your first real program